SimranBhasin13200/Netflix-TV-Shows-Analysis/README.md

 ## 📌 Project Overview

-Netflix has become one of the world's leading streaming platforms, offering a vast collection of TV shows and movies.
-This project analyzes Netflix TV Shows data to understand content distribution, audience ratings, and content trends using data analysis and visualization techniques.
+Netflix is one of the world's leading streaming platforms, offering a vast collection of TV shows and movies.
+This project explores Netflix TV Shows data through data cleaning, exploratory data analysis (EDA), and visualization techniques to uncover content distribution patterns, audience ratings, and key trends.

-The analysis was performed using Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn in Jupyter Notebook.

 ---